grapeot/blog/content/power-outage-prep-en.md

 We're now considering getting a Starlink satellite network.
 However, we have concerns about the cost and speed.
 It would be an expensive solution that only provides value when there's no other signal available.
 Spending tens of dollars per month to maintain an account that might only be used for a few days a year doesn't seem worth it.
+(Update: after more research, we found that Starlink's roam plan does have a pause service option, so we ended up getting one.)

 Another unexpected issue was navigation.
 Since the power outage occurred during windy weather without snow, roads remained accessible, but online maps and navigation services were unavailable (I had previously downloaded offline maps, but they didn't sync with my new phone).
 This taught me to download or update offline maps before such events occur.